 Myth: Only diesel Land Rovers are worth having

 Truth: It depends entirely on what you are planning to do with the vehicle.
 For extensive off-road use with lots of short journeys, I would most probably recommend a diesel, but for some other applications the diesel's noise, harshness, lack of power and short service intervals may count against it.
 I am particularly enthusiastic about the 2.5 petrol engine when converted to run on LPG.
 This engine produces about the same power as a 2.5 turbodiesel, it is smoother, quieter, easier to start in cold weather and, running on LPG, the fuel bills are about 15-20% lower than a diesel 110.
-For heavy-duty towing applications the 3.5 litre petrol V8 cannot be beaten, and I can offer LPG systems to suit this engine as well.
-So keep an open mind, and let me advise you on the engine and fuel option that best matches your needs.
+For heavy-duty towing applications the 3.5 litre petrol V8 cannot be beaten.
+Feel free to drop me an email and I will try to advise you on the engine and fuel option that best matches your needs.

 Myth: Land Rovers cost a fortune to run.

 Truth: It is true that fuel consumption, even on the diesel vehicles, is no better than that of a large family car.
-You will be lucky to see better than 25 mpg in everyday use.
 However, fuel costs are only part of the story.
 Land Rovers depreciate (lose value) very slowly compared with most cars, so you can expect to get more of your money back when you come to sell your Land Rover or trade it in for another one.
 There is a fiercely competitive market for spares and accessories, and you will find that many parts are actually cheaper than for even a small car.
 The vehicles are simple to work on, and DIY routine maintenance is well within the abilities of anyone who has ever assembled an Ikea wardrobe without having too many bits left over.
 And Land Rovers fall into a low insurance group.
 If you can afford to run an ordinary family car, you can afford a Land Rover.

 Myth: The newer the vehicle, the better